clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 Install the VNC server and misc. components on your Clear Linux host
 ********************************************************************

-To make VNC work on your |CL| host, you need to install these bundles:
+To configure VNC to work on your |CL| host, install these bundles:

 *	`desktop-autostart`: Installs :abbr:`GDM (Gnome Desktop Manager)`, sets it to start automatically on boot, and installs TigerVNC Viewer.